Geraltwolf-bit/CryptoAnalysis/README.md

 THE LOGIC:
-1) Crypto "Fear & Greed Index" is obtained directly.
+1) Crypto "Fear & Greed Index" is obtained directly from alternative.me.

 2) S&P 500 Index is obtained directly from Yahoo Finance.

 3) Monthly inflation rate is not obtained directly.
 Instead, I get Consumer Price Index (CPI) for each month.

-Then I calculate Monthly inflation rate by the formula:
+Then, I calculate Monthly inflation rate by the formula:
 - Monthyl Inflation rate = ((Current month CPI / Previous month CPI) - 1) * 100

 Then, I annualize Monthly Inflation rate by the formula: